 Data source

-We used two reports from Bangladesh's Multiple Indicator Cluster Surveys (MICS), 2012 and 2019 (UNICEF).
+We used data from two surveys, i.e., Bangladesh's Multiple Indicator Cluster Surveys (MICS) 2012 and 2019.
 MICS has grown to become the world's greatest source of statistically sound and internationally comparable statistics on children and women (UNICEF).
 This national survey followed a two-stage sampling procedure.
 First, a stratified random sampling procedure was used to select individuals.
 Then, the individuals were asked questions to measure their opinions and experiences.
 Children were the final sampling unit in this study.
 In the final report of the 2012 and 2019 Bangladesh MICS survey, the method of survey has described.
 The 2012 dataset includes 51,895 households, while the 2019 dataset includes 64,400 households.
 A randomly selected subset of these households was chosen for water quality testing.
 A questionnaire was created to gather a wide range of data, including sociodemographic factors and health issues.
 We obtained data on environmental science and pollution research from sources that are internationally recognized.
 We also gathered information on household water quality using reliable methods.
 Altogether total individual (children under age 5) was 4,405.

 Outcome variables